 LA-2.
-Alternative 1 would result in the placement of approximately 0.004 mcy of sediment at LA-2.
-This site would not be used for the disposal of contaminated sediments.
+Alternative 1 would result in the placement of approximately 0.804004 mcy of sediment at LA-2.
+This site would not be used for disposal of contaminated sediments.
+The use of LA-2 for the disposal of Project-related sediments would result in the short-term resuspension of sediment.
+This effect would terminate soon after the completion of disposal operations.
 The use of this existing site would not substantially change its operating characteristics and all disposal site operations would be required to comply with the site's existing management plan.